Hoping for a very happy Thanksgiving

 I love the vintage look of this special poster created by artist, Tom Whalen.

 I am so thankful for the friends and family that my wife and I have enjoyed over the years.
-Though friends and family to come and go over a lifetime, it is the special memories that we carry of them that can bring us times of happiness when we can no longer be near.
+Though friends and family do come and go over a lifetime, it is the special memories that we carry of them that can bring us times of happiness when we can no longer be near.

 One thing that always seems to bring back many happy memories of family events, from times long ago and family members many years past, is the T.V. holiday special, A Charlie Brown Thanksgiving.
 It seems that one way or another, this special found its way to be on the T.V. during the holiday weekend.
 It’s interesting how something as silly as an animated feature based on a comic strip can conjure so many happy memories.